 RN Hopes to Provide Care at Home and Abroad on Medical Missions

 My name is Jenna Rice, and I am a part-time student in the Nursing@Simmons Family Nurse Practitioner (FNP) program.
 I have a full-time job as an occupational health nurse at the Johns Hopkins Hospital (JHH), where we service up to 50,000 employees annually.
 I’m also a single mom to an amazing 11-year-old daughter.
 In addition to working at JHH, I fill in as a staff nurse on a neuro/cardiac unit and serve as camp nurse for Harford Community College in Maryland.
-I already have a Master of Science in Nursing (MSN) in leadership and management, and I will have a second master’s in August 2018 from Simmons College!
+I already have a Master of Science in Nursing (MSN) in leadership and management, and I will have a second master’s in August 2018 from Simmons University!

 I’ve always wanted the autonomy of an FNP and have a desire to do medical missions.
 Completing the Nursing@Simmons FNP program will allow me to do both.
 I hope that the leadership skills I obtain will help me in the future to form a nonprofit for other nurses and practitioners who want to offer their skills to underprivileged populations.